 Even though it may seem like you’re in the dental exam chair a lot while you’re in braces (or clear aligners), seeing the orthodontist is not the same thing as seeing your regular dentist.
 Keep reading to find out why.

-The Difference in an Orthodontist and Dentist
+The Difference Between an Orthodontist and a Dentist

-Both of these dental professionals play a big part in keeping mouths healthy and improving your oral health, but in different ways.
+Both of these dental professionals play a big part in keeping mouths healthy and improving your oral health but in different ways.
 A dentist covers a broad range of dental problems, specializing in teeth, gums, nerves, and jaws.
 A large part of general dentistry is treating or preventing tooth decay.
 Orthodontists are specialists who focus on correcting the alignment of teeth.
 This may include correcting bites, occlusion, and/or the straightness of one’s teeth.

-Why See Both
+Why You Should See Both

 While you’re wearing braces, it’s vitally important that you keep up with your regular dental checkups.
 Even though Dr. Cox went to dental school before diving into his specialty, your orthodontist appointments will not include a regular cleaning or an exam of the overall health of your teeth.
-Keeping up with your twice-a-year dental checkups while you’re in braces will allow for you to have your teeth professionally cleaned as well as check for tooth decay or other dental problems.
+Keeping up with your twice-a-year dental checkups while you’re in braces will allow you to have your teeth professionally cleaned as well as check for tooth decay or other dental problems.